kyma-project/test-infra/docs/prow/security_commit_scanner.md

 security leaks, thus providing protection against any potential security threats and vulnerabilities.
 It operates using [Gitleaks](https://github.com/zricethezav/gitleaks), which ensures a thorough and efficient examination of your repository.

-> **NOTE:** The Security Leaks Scanner is a mandatory evaluation that must be completed
+> **NOTE:** Running Security Leaks Scanner is mandatory and must be completed
-> prior to merging pull requests.
-This test is an essential part of ensuring the security
+> before merging a pull request.
+It is essential for ensuring security
-> and integrity of the repository.
+> and integrity of a repository.

 > **Important:** Gitleaks repository https://github.com/zricethezav/gitleaks